cdfq384903/MonotonicOptimalBinning/README.md

 </p>

 ### Print WoE result
-The code below shows the execution of the printWithoutCname macro with recommended parameters.
+The code below shows the execution of the printWithoutCname macro with recommended parameters. <br>
 %printWithoutCname(lib_name); <br>

 #### Arguments